 - Proceeds can be used for working capital, machinery & equipment purchases and installation, tenant improvements, real estate acquisition, business debt refinancing, green energy and energy efficiency, etc.

-For more information on the Grow Vallejo Fund please contact an Economic Development representative at (707) 649-5452.
-A detailed Grow Vallejo Fund brochure is also available for download in the Resources section of this page.
+For more information on the Grow Vallejo Fund please contact an Economic Development representative at (707) 649-3510.
+A detailed Grow Vallejo Fund brochure is also available for download here.

 Statewide Community Infrastructure Program (SCIP)

 SCIP is a financing program that enables developers to pay most impact fees and finance public improvements through an acquisition agreement that qualifies under the 1913/1915 Act (excluding school fees) via tax-exempt bond issuance proceeds.
 As the City of Vallejo requires developers to pay impact fees prior to obtaining a permit, SCIP can be used to directly prepay these fees or alternatively, to reimburse the developer after fee payment.
 The program can be used to enable developers to pay for, or be reimbursed for, all eligible impact fees or for a single impact fee.

 - Well suited for commercial, industrial and residential projects;